 Sending the Device Configuration to the AudioworX Starter Kit

-The device configuration contains information on how the physical and virtual cores, the Xaf instances (which contain the core of the signal processing flows) and other core AOs are interconnected to form the audio processing pipeline.
+The device configuration has information on how the physical and virtual cores, the Xaf instances (which are the core of the signal processing flows) and other core AOs are interconnected to form the audio processing pipeline.
 As previously mentioned, the Starter Kit is pre-configured with the required data files, which includes the device configuration to run the example project on first boot.

 Steps to send the device configuration defined in the GTT project to the Starter Kit hardware: